kmsmith137/ch_frb_l1_docs/docs/_sources/server/two_node_examples.rst.txt

 Example 4
 ---------

   - This is an 8-beam production-scale example.
-It uses a real RFI removal scheme developed by Masoud, and the most optimal bonsai configuration (with a low-DM upsampled tree and two trial spectral indices).
+It uses a real RFI removal scheme developed by Masoud (but out-of-date compared to what we're currently using in the real-time search), and the most optimal bonsai configuration (with a low-DM upsampled tree and two trial spectral indices).

   - On ``frb-compute-1``, start the L1 server::